Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Code performance and scalability

-Codes for \textsc{Radau5} and \textsc{Rock4} methods are publicly available on the Internet\cite{genevesoft}.
-These codes, albeit very efficiently coded in Fortran 77 can be improved; for \textsc{Radau5} a careful rewriting in C++ allows to remove a lot of branching; this result in a limited but not negligible improvement of the performances ($20$ to $30$ $\%$).
-For \textsc{Rock4}, we have developed a complete alternative avoiding unnecessary vector copies and a version adapted to linear problems, as described above\footnote{Sources for Z-code and related software can be obtained by contacting T.~Dumont, the corresponding author of the present contribution.
-All codes are under Cecill-B licence (\url{http://www.cecill.info/licences.en.html}).}.
+Regarding the methods considered for the dedicated splitting solver, codes for the \textsc{Radau5} and \textsc{ROCK4} methods are publicly available on the Internet \cite{genevesoft}.
+These codes, albeit very efficiently coded in Fortran 77, can be substantially improved.
+For \textsc{Radau5} we have carefully rewritten its implementation in C++, thus removing a significant amount of branching.
+The latter yields an enhanced performance between $20$ to $30\,$\%.
+In the case of \textsc{ROCK4}, we have developed a completely new implementation, efficiently adapted to linear problems, that reduces memory accesses, as described before\footnote{The sources of \texttt{Z-code} and related software can be provided by contacting T.~Dumont, the corresponding author of the present contribution.
+All codes are distributable under CeCILL-B licence (\url{http://www.cecill.info/licences.en.html}).}.